argoproj/argo-cd/docs/operator-manual/server-commands/argocd-util_cluster_generate-spec.md

       --exec-command-args stringArray      Arguments to supply to the --exec-command executable --exec-command-env stringToString    Environment vars to set when running the --exec-command executable (default []) --exec-command-install-hint string   Text shown to the user when the --exec-command executable doesn't seem to be present
-      --generate-bearer-token              Generate authentication token that should be used to access K8S API server -h, --help                               help for generate-spec
+      --gcp-project-id string              GCP Project ID if set GCP auth plugin will be used to access cluster --generate-bearer-token              Generate authentication token that should be used to access K8S API server -h, --help                               help for generate-spec
       --in-cluster                         Indicates Argo CD resides inside this cluster and should connect using the internal k8s hostname (kubernetes.default.svc)